bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 tinytex_install()
 ```

-This works great for RMarkdown-oriented workflows, but also provides command-line
+This works great for R Markdown-oriented workflows, but also provides command-line
 use for use outside R (though installation of packages must be done with `tlmgr` as no GUI exists as with MacTeX).

 If you'd prefer to install the core Mac LaTeX distribution with a GUI, it's easiest to install `mactex` with Homebrew: